 On entering the second tower on the left side in the Virupaksha Temple; one would see the temple’s main detainee, a baby elephant.
 If given a one-rupee coin, the elephant will collect it with his trunk and will kiss on the head as a blessing.

 There is a staircase behind the leading sanctum of the temple that heads towards the back exit of the temple.
 A dark chamber with a small opening in the wall is present before the exit on the right side.
 At the point when the sun beams go through the opening and fall on the western wall, the inverted main tower is visible as the shadow in the image.

-In front of the Virupaksha Temple unfolds a one-kilometre long street called the Hampi bazaar.
-The street is covered on both the sides with a set of old pavilions.
+In front of the Virupaksha Temple unfolds a one-kilometre long street called the Hampi Bazaar.
+The street is covered on both sides with a set of old pavilions.
 The street makes a good place for a morning stroll with beautiful views on either side.
 A wooden car attired with tin sheets is in the midst of the street.
-During annual car festival, the tradition of pulling the car is practiced.
-There is a Nandi statue at the eastern end of the street, next to which lies the two storied photo gallery pavilion.
+During the annual car festival, the tradition of pulling the car is practised.
+There is a Nandi statue at the eastern end of the street, next to which lies the two-storied photo gallery pavilion.

 - In Kannada: ಹಂಪಿಯ ಬಗ್ಗೆ ನಿಮಗೆ ತಿಳಿದಿರದ ೧೦ ಸಂಗತಿಗಳು!